 Even when people are overwhelmed by debt, they are still often reluctant to file for bankruptcy.
 One reason for this is the fear that they will lose what little assets they have left, such as their home or car.
 But in practice, many debtors are able to keep most–if not all–of their property during and after the bankruptcy process.

-When you file for Chapter 7 bankruptcy, the law allows you to “exempt” or protect certain assets from your creditors and the bankruptcy court.
-This means that exempt assets cannot be used to satisfy your creditors.
+When you file for Chapter 7 bankruptcy, the bankruptcy law allows you to “exempt” or protect certain assets from your creditors and the bankruptcy court.
+These assets are called exempt property.
+That means exempt assets cannot be used to satisfy your creditors.
 In many cases, Chapter 7 filers find that substantially all of their assets are exempt, so they can keep their property and still receive a discharge from their debts.

 Federal vs. State Exemptions